 Dr. Kevin Raskin balances his practice with a combination of clinical work, educational endeavors and research.
 Dr. Raskin is the Director of the Musculoskeletal Oncology Fellowship at MassGeneral, teaches multiple courses at Harvard Medical School and is an active educator for medical students, residents and fellows.
 His clinical work is focused on treating patients with benign and malignant bone tumors.
 Dr. Raskin’s research is focused on the outcome of orthopaedic oncology surgeries.
 This information is stored in a database that houses outcomes on 16,000 other orthopaedic oncology patients.

 Dr. Joseph Schwab works in both the Orthopaedic Oncology Service and the Orthopaedic Spine Service.
-He has an active practice that includes the management of benign and malignant bone tumors, as well as maladies of the spine such as cervical spinal stenosis, cervical myelopathy, lumbar steonsis, lumbar spondylolisthesis, herniated discs and adult scoliosis.
+He is serving at the Interim Director of the Spine Service.
+Dr. Schwab has an active practice that includes the management of benign and malignant bone tumors, as well as maladies of the spine such as cervical spinal stenosis, cervical myelopathy, lumbar steonsis, lumbar spondylolisthesis, herniated discs and adult scoliosis.
 Dr. Schwab’s research interests are in chordoma, and he recently received a Masters in Clinical Investigation from the School of Health Sciences and Technology at Harvard Medical School and MIT.